SAJAD-net/Programming_Quest/README.md

 ## pentools

-	a tool to get the name and number of all penetration testing tools.
+	to get a list of all penetration testing tools.

 ## linuxdistro

-	displays the linux distributions
+	displays linux distributions

 ## weather

     	shows the temperature of the provinces of Iran

 ## iptools

-    uses api to get and display your ip address and some informations of that
+    	uses api to get and display your ip address and some informations of it

 ## pfiglet

-	uses the pyfiglet library to format the text.
+	to generate text banners.

 ## fron